 - Third notice - Fourteen (14) days from the date of the original notice.
 A copy of the 3rd notice will automatically be sent to the appropriate school director (faculty) or supervisor (staff) for resolution and borrowing privileges may be suspended until the matter is resolved.

 Student Lab Computers and Network Access

-Tusculum College Garland Library Greeneville has 16 workstations available to conduct web searches and retrieve information.
-In order to access the computers in the library, all users are required to log in using the college provided personal username and password.
-To receive your username and password to access the campus network in the labs and the library, please contact the TC Helpdesk at 636-7346 or ext.
+The Garland Library has 16 workstations available for information retrieval.
+To access the computers in the library, all users are required to log in using the university provided personal username and password.
+To receive your username and password, please contact the TU Helpdesk at 636-7346 or ext.
 5346 on campus.
-Due to the limited number of workstations, priority for computer use will be given to current TC students doing research and classwork or for students involved in a library instruction session exercise requiring computer use.
+Due to the limited number of workstations, priority for computer use will be given to current TU students doing research and classwork or involved in a library instruction session exercise requiring computer use.
 Computers reserved for class use will be posted as such and individual students will be asked to surrender the workstations during such times.

-Community users with a valid TC Community Borrower’s card may obtain access to use the library computers in the Commons area by registering at the circulation desk.
-Community users may be asked to surrender workstations as deemed necessary by library staff to accommodate TC students use.
+Community users with a valid TU Community Borrower's card may obtain access to use the library computers in the Commons area by registering at the circulation desk.
+Community users may be asked to surrender workstations as deemed necessary by library staff to accommodate TU students use.
 The workstations are available during library open hours unless reserved for class purposes.
-Computer workstations and labs are also available for TC student library use at the Knoxville Center Library and the Morristown Center.

 Printing is available at a cost of 10 cents per page for black and white or 25 cents for color (Greeneville, only).
 Printouts can be picked up at the Circulation Desk.
 For color printing, please bring a flash drive with the file to be printed to the Circulation desk.